WORKING TO HELP CLIENTS DEVELOP THE NECESSARY INSIGHT AND SKILLS THAT LEAD TO A FULFILLING AND PRODUCTIVE LIFE

 Jennifer has a particular interest in those individuals and families that have been impacted by a special needs child or adult.
 The unique stress and relationship dynamics that develop in those circumstances is an area that Jennifer can relate to and can provide unique insight and therapeutic support.

-Jennifer resides in Wilton, CT with her husband and three children.
+Jennifer resides in Connecticut with her husband and three children.

 - My days of counting are numbered – Journal of Genetic Counseling in July 2012